Kristina Kiss: Personal

 She won the Canadian National Junior Judo Championship in 1995 in the under 44 kg category.
 Kiss studied philosophy and psychology at the Carleton University.

-Coaching career
+Post-playing career

 After retiring, she became the technical director of West Ottawa Soccer Club in 2012.
-In 2021, she served as a guest coach with the Canadian national women's team ahead of their gold medal performance at the Olympics.
+In 2021, she served as a guest coach with the Canada national women's team ahead of their gold medal performance at the Olympics.
+In June 2021, she was appointed as Canada Soccer's manager of development-programming, focusing on representation of women, marginalized, and under-represented groups across Canada.
+Speaking about the Canada Soccer job after she had moved on in 2022, Kiss said "It ended up not being a great fit for me and I really missed being on the field."
 In 2022, she joined Ottawa City SC as technical female manager.
+Kiss serves as the technical director for Northern Super League club Ottawa Rapid FC, having joined them before their inaugural season.